Oyster farming on Georges River: Decline and end of oyster farming

 To save an oyster industry in Port Stephens, many farmers converted to farming Pacific oysters.
 The (fertile, diploid) Pacific Oyster (Crassostrea gigas, also known as Magallana gigas) was declared a Class 2 Noxious Fish, under the Fisheries Management Act, 1994, for all waters in New South Wales, except Port Stephens, meaning that oyster farmers in other estuaries had to kill any wild Pacific oysters on their leases.
 Pacific oysters (also known as creuse oysters in Europe) have been associated with the reduction of multiple native oyster fisheries including, Olympia oysters, Sydney Rock Oysters in New Zealand, and much of the European flat oyster fishery.
 Its spread has been due to both accidental and intentional introduction of the species to habitats outside its original range.
-The Pacific Oyster dominates global oyster production, and it has, by weight, the largest production rate of any marine species (of any kind), by 2003, 4.38 million tonnes per year.
+The Pacific Oyster has become the dominant oyster species in aquaculture, by 2000 accounting for 98% of global oyster production.
+It has, by weight, the largest production rate of any marine species (of any kind), by 2003, 4.38 million tonnes per year.
 However, as late as 2012–2013, despite fears that wild Pacific Oyster growths would smother the rock oysters, Sydney Rock Oysters still made up 88% of commercially produced oysters in NSW.

 Despite the precautions and improvements following the 1978 gastroenteritis event, there was another food poisoning event in May 1990, when Sydney Water failed to advise Georges River oyster farmers of a large sewage overflow upstream, which occurred after a satisfactory water quality test.
 Sales were banned for a period.
 The timing was bad because Georges River oysters dominated the market from April to August.
 Such events damaged the reputation of oysters from the river, causing consumers to shun Georges River oysters.

 In 1992, there was a catastrophic outbreak of 'winter mortality', a poorly understood seasonal disease caused by a protozoan parasite, Mikiocytos roughleyi.
 Oysters that are near maturity, and soon to be harvested, are worst affected by the disease, increasing the impact of any losses.
 Georges River oyster farmers had limited the impact of winter mortality, by moving their oysters on trays, to more sheltered waters with lower salinity, such as near the Woronora River confluence and Bonnet Bay, and placing the trays on racks higher in the intertidal zone.
 This 'wintering' method—first proposed by eminent oyster zoologist, Theodore Roughley, in the 1920s—was not effective, in 1992, with the Georges River oyster harvest down by 70%.